opensciences/opensciences.github.io/submit.md

 * Articles are reviewed in a single-blind fashion.

 * The editorial board is divided in half, such that half of the editors handle submissions on odd months, and half on even months.

+* Published articles will be hosted on arxive.org, and linked to through the journal's page.

+* Accepted articles will be published under a Creative Commons Attribution 4.0 license.

+* Preferences given to articles whose authors make their study artifacts openly available.

 Special Issues
 --------------------